Helisy/authentication-system-v2/README.md

 User authentication system, using express.js, JWT, MySql.
 Improved security.
 ## Functionality and Description

-This is a simple authentication system project where you can register a new user, the data is saved on a mySQL database, using bcrypt to encrypt the password and validating if is correct, also using JWT to generate a token wich is save on a httpOnly cookie.
+This is a simple authentication system project where you can register a new user, the data is saved on a mySQL database, using bcrypt to encrypt the password and validating if is correct, also using JWT to generate a token which is save on a httpOnly cookie.
 ## Utilization

 Node modules used: